hypoport/github-100/readme-new-login.md

 ### Features

-- just two clicks to login
+- just two clicks to log in
 - safe through silent fail
 - good looking
 - show your password input in clear text (use with caution)
-- change your password
+- quick link to change your password
 - self service through password forgotten feature
 - direct links to privacy policy and company info